 A mattress that might feel similar include Saatva, which also consists of a cotton cover, layers of foam, and individually wrapped coils.
 The Saatva (both the Premier Luxury and Custom Slim versions) will be a few inches taller than Keetsa, but are affordable options that deliver a medium-firm to firm feel.
 That said, unlike the Keetsa, Saatva includes specific edge support, which is meant to help the mattress keep its shape when pressure is applied near the side of the bed.

-Another similar mattress is the Aviya, a budget-friendly, hybrid bed that has good bounce and strikes a good combination of support and pressure relief.
+Another similar hybrid is the Aviya, a great budget-friendly mattress that has good bounce and strikes a good combination of support and pressure relief.
 While this bed is technically a hybrid, it has that classic bounce that an innerspring mattress like Keetsa might provide.
 The prices are near-identical to the Keetsa Pillow Plus as well!

 Common Praise & Complaints